A Framework for Real-time Safeguarding the Text Generation of Large Language Model

-To address the aforementioned limitations, we present a lightweight yet effective framework \ourTool. \ourTool enhances the beam search algorithm by integrating a similarity-based external validator to validate the top candidates in real-time.
-Candidates that violate safety constraints are promptly rejected during the decoding stage, while only valid candidates proceed through the beam search.
-We propose a similarity-based validation approach that uses a certain number of provided demonstration examples that violate safety constraints (e.g., toxic text) as the anchor.
-Specifically, \ourTool assesses the similarity between top candidates and the demonstration examples.
-Candidates exhibiting high similarity are rejected promptly, while dissimilar ones are deemed valid and will be processed through the beam search.
-This method offers flexibility for introducing new safety constraints by simply providing a certain number of demonstration examples and avoids the need for training control models (to address \circled{1}).
-Note that demonstration examples can be sourced from user input, existing datasets, or even generated by LLMs~\cite{yoo2021gpt3mix,feng2021survey}.
-By validating the top candidates returned by beam search during the decoding state, our approach minimizes the impact on the quality of model output (to address \circled{2}).
-Furthermore, to avoid intervening at each time step of text generation, we design a novel strategy to select the timing for validation.
-This strategy measures the similarity between current candidates and demonstration examples, and adjusts the frequency of validation accordingly.
-The strategy conducts more frequent validation when candidates are similar to demonstration examples, and less frequent validation otherwise (to address \circled{3} and \circled{2}).
+To address the limitations, we propose \ourTool, a lightweight and effective framework that enhances the token selection by integrating a similarity-based external validator.
+This validator rejects candidates violating safety constraints in real-time, allowing only valid ones to proceed.
+We use demonstration examples of unsafe content (e.g., toxic text) as anchors to assess candidate similarity.
+Candidates with high similarity are rejected, while dissimilar ones pass through.
+This method offers flexibility for new constraints without training an extra control model (to address \circled{1}).
+Note that demonstration examples can be sourced from user input, existing datasets, or even generated by LLMs~\citep{yoo2021gpt3mix,feng2021survey}.
+By validating the top candidates during the decoding stage, our approach minimizes the impact on the quality of model output (to address \circled{2}).
+To avoid step-by-step intervention, we design a strategy that adjusts validation frequency based on candidate similarity to demonstration examples.
+Validation occurs more frequently when candidates are similar, and less frequently otherwise (to address \circled{2} and \circled{3}).